Income Support - How much Income Support will I get?

 How will I be paid Income Support?

-You can choose to be paid either weekly in advance, or every 4 or 13 weeks in arrears.
+You can choose to be paid weekly in advance, or every 4 or 13 weeks in arrears.

 Income Support and other benefits